-Aliette plus products containing copper should never be mixed.
+Aliette and products containing copper should never be mixed.
 If Aliette is to be applied after or before copper containing compounds, the pH of the Aliette spray should be raised to 6.0 or above to avoid phytotoxicity from solubilized copper.

 Altacor is not compatible with lime.

-Captan + Oil may cause injury to leaves or fruit when combined in the same spray or applied within 7 - 10 days of an oil spray, particularly after a frost or during slow drying conditions.
+Captan and Oil may cause injury to leaves or fruit when combined in the same spray or applied within 7 - 10 days of an oil spray, particularly after a frost or during slow drying conditions.

 Fixed copper is not compatible with Topsin.

 Lime is not compatible with Altacor, Aza-Direct, AzaGuard, Azatin, Captan, dimethoate, Imidan, Lannate, malathion, pyrethroids, or Topsin.

 Oil is not compatible with Captan, sulfur, or Surround.

 Sulfur is not compatible with Bt or oil.

 Surround is not compatible with oil or fungicides that are sterol inhibitors.